 What is Whiplash?

 Whiplash is a neck injury that can occur during a rear end car accident or during contact sports such as rugby.
-Whiplash occurs when your head suddenly moves backward and then forward.
+Whiplash and neck pain occurs when your head suddenly moves backward and then forward.
 These extreme motions push your neck muscles and ligaments beyond their normal range of motion.

 Whiplash injuries can be mild or severe.
 Treatment typically begins with over-the-counter pain relievers and ice applied to the painful neck muscles.
 If pain persists, prescription medications and physical therapy may be helpful.
 Most people recover from whiplash in just a few weeks, but some people may develop chronic pain after a whiplash injury.